 What causes fatigue for people with COPD?

-Another reason that people with COPD may feel tired during the day is because they are not sleeping very well during the night.
-More than half of COPD patients say that they have problems with sleeping.
-This can be caused by:
+Another reason people with COPD may feel tired during the day is because they are not sleeping well at night.
+More than half of people with COPD say that they have problems with sleeping.
+This can be caused by:3,4

 - Waking during the night from coughing or breathlessness

 - The body not absorbing enough oxygen during the night

 It is possible for other things to cause feelings of tiredness besides COPD.
 For some people with COPD, fatigue can be a sign of an infection like the flu or pneumonia.
 Other causes of fatigue not directly related to COPD include:3

 - Low vitamin D (may be more common in people with COPD)